Tw1stedL0gic/consair_booking_system/README.md

 1. Run ´make´ to compile the system code
 2. Run ´make start_server´ to start the server
-3. Go to src/JavaNetLib, enter ´mvn install´ and then enter ´mvn package´ to compile the network module
+3. Go to src/JavaNetLib, enter ´mvn install´ to compile the network module.
+This will install the network module in the local maven repository on your computer.
+This is needed in order to compile the GUI.
 4. Go to src/pivotgui and enter ´mvn package´ to compile the GUI
-5. In src/pivotgui, enter ´java -jar PivotGUI-jar-with-dependencies.jar´ to start the GUI.
+5. In src/pivotgui/target, enter ´java -jar PivotGUI-jar-with-dependencies.jar´ to start the GUI.

 ##### To reload code (using Erlangs build in code swapping)